bwsw/cs-kafka-reader/README.md

 ## Example Usage

-The example below shows how to print messages from Kafka in the console that executes in Future:
+The example below shows how to print messages from Kafka to the console.
+The call to the method is performed in Future:
 ```scala
 class SimpleEventHandler(messageQueue: MessageQueue[String,String], messageCount: Int)
   extends EventHandler[String,String,Future[Unit]](messageQueue, messageCount) {